 - 1 Follow the procedure in Before working inside your computer.

 - 2 Remove the:

 - a cover

 - b bezel

-- c intrusion switch

 - 3 Open the front panel door.

 - 4 To remove the system fan:

-- a Disconnect the system fan cable from the connector on the system board [1].
+- a Press the notch and disconnect the intrusion switch cable from the connector on the system board [1].

+- b Unroute the intrusion switch cable from the fan grommet as shown in the image [2].

-- b Remove the tape that holds the intrusion switch cable on the system fan and move the cable away.
+- c Remove the tape that holds the intrusion switch cable on the system fan and move the cable away [3].

-- c Stretch the grommets securing the fan to the computer to ease the removal of the fan [2].

-- d Slide the system fan out of the computer [3].
+- d Disconnect the system fan cable from the connector on the system board [1]. - e Pull the grommets securing the fan to remove the grommets from the system [2]. - f Slide the system fan out of the computer [3].